Chapter 3 – Solar Panels

 Do solar panels increase the selling price of my house?

 Designing the array, should the panels be flat or tilted?

 The gross and net cost of our solar panels.

 How do I choose which panels to buy and from which installer?

 How much can solar panels cut my carbon footprint?

 If I do not have the cash available today, how can I finance buying solar panels?

 Going Zero.
 Summary of the fab four so far.

 If you found this page intriguing you will almost certainly find the book, Zero Carbon Home, helpful.
 It is written in an easy-to-read style backed by a rigorous scientific approach and detailed financial analysis.
-The book costs $20 and is available by clicking here.
+The book costs $15.99 as an e-book or $24.99 as a paperback book and is available by clicking here.